scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 5.md

 **Alex:** *Should I say something?*

 ***Dialogue option 1 - lower relationship with Sera a lot.***
-	**Alex:** Do you?
-Do you think you're better than everyone?
+	**Alex:** Why do you want to pursue this?
+I mean... they've already tried...
-	**Sera:** Do you?
+	**Sera:** Why do you?
 Are you here because you don't think everyone else did a good job trying to reproduce the data?
+	**Sera:** I want to pursue this because I believe there is something here and I want to find out what it is.
 	**Result:** Sera hates that response.
 ***Dialogue option 2 - raises relationship with Sera a lot.***
 	**Alex:** I'll be here tomorrow.
-With a Do Not Disturb sign.
 Are you okay?
 	**Sera:** I'm fine.
 I'll see you tomorrow then.
 	**Result:** Sera loves that response.